-A 14.8V, 4400mAhr Lithium Battery Is Recommended - We searched high and low for a suitable battery along with a matching charger at an affordable price.
+A 14.8V, Lithium Battery Is Recommended - We searched high and low for a suitable battery along with a matching charger at an affordable price.
 While you are not required to use our recommended battery pack and charger, they offer the best compromise among many factors such as safety, power, size, weight, voltage, motor noise and lifetime.
 Besides, they are the ones we use for all of our locomotives.
 The battery pack and charger are available directly from CVP Products.

-The CVP battery pack is small, lightweight and packs a lot of power into a small package.
-It can power a large USA-Trains SD70 for more than 2 hours.
+The CVP BATT2 or BATT3 battery packs are small, lightweight and packs a lot of power into a small package.
+The BATT2 can power a large USA-Trains SD70 for more than 3 hours.

-With its built-in protection circuitry and its automatic cutoff at the end of the charge, this battery offers long life, high capacity and nearly constant output voltage over the life of the charge.
+With its built-in protection circuitry and its automatic cutoff at the end of the charge, the CVP batteries offer long life, high capacity and nearly constant output voltage over the life of the charge.